ndcbe/controls/Syllabus.md

 * CBE 32338-01 Friday, 10:30 am - 11:20 pm, DeBartolo 133
 * CBE 32338-02 Friday, 11:30 am - 12:20 pm, DeBartolo 133

 Seating in DeBartolo 133 (computer classroom) is limited to 45 students*.
-Pleae attend the lab session for which you are registered.
+Please attend the lab session for which you are registered.

 **Prerequisites:** This course assumes knowledge of modeling and analysis with differential equations, procedural programming in Python, mass and energy balances.
 Students taking this course will normally have completed